kvant6ubl/NRF-Gyro-Demo/README.md

-## Demonstrating BLE GATT server features of mbed OS 6 (6.9) using NRF52-DK and MPU6050 sensor.
+## Demonstrating BLE GATT server features of mbed OS 6 (6.9) using NRF52-DK and MPU6050 sensor

 ### Release